 2) Provide a special chew toy

 Have a really good chewy that's just for his alone time and hand it to him as you and the children leave the house.
 Similar to feeding your dog his meal using food puzzles, a chew toy is a great way to keep your dog focused on something other than your departure.
 Just make sure the chew toy is safe to leave with the unattended dog.
 Stuff a Kong toy with a little peanut butter and let him have at it.
 Digging out the good stuff will keep your dog busy, relieve him of some of that excess energy and help him over the worst part of his separation from the family — the beginning.
-Puzzle toys and chew items encourage chewing and licking, which have been shown to have a calming effect on dogs.
+Interactive puzzles and chew toy items encourage chewing and licking, which have been shown to have a calming effect on dogs.

 3) Encourage independence at home.